OneRNG/AusCERT2015/README.md

-Multicore World 2015
+AusCERT2015
 =======

-Slides for presentation of Multicore World 2015
+Slides for presentation at AusCERT2015